 D. Take Advantage of Free Langar

 One of the most beautiful traditions in Sikhism is the concept of *langar*, or community kitchen, where free meals are served to all visitors, regardless of their background or status.
-Langar is available at almost every Gurdwara, making it an excellent option for families travelling on a budget.
+Langar is available at almost every Gurdwara, making it an excellent option for families traveling on a budget.
 Not only is the food wholesome and delicious, but sharing a meal in a communal setting can also be a powerful spiritual experience for your children, teaching them about humility, equality, and service.

 E. Travel During Off-Peak Seasons